 (See also Overview of Leukemia Overview of Leukemia Leukemia is a malignant condition involving the excess production of immature or abnormal leukocytes, which eventually suppresses the production of normal blood cells and results in symptoms... read more .)

-The American Cancer Society estimates that in the United States in 2020 there will be about 8,450 new cases of CML and about 1,130 deaths.
+The American Cancer Society estimates that in the United States in 2022 there will be over about 8,800 new cases of CML and about 1,220 deaths.
 The average age of a patient with CML is 64 years.
-The average lifetime risk of CML in the United States among both sexes is about 0.19% (1 in 526).
+The average lifetime risk of CML in the United States among both sexes is about 0.19% (1 in 526 Americans).

 Pathophysiology of CML